This page was last updated on August 20th 2021.

 How we use your personal data

-In accordance with our contract with you, we will use your information to:
+In accordance with our contract with you or your funder, we will use your information to:

 - personalise the content you receive to support you when using the service;